 4. If the loss of consciousness is a result of trauma or a head and/or neck injury is suspected, stabilize the cervical spine (apply a rigid cervical collar if available; see Head Injury) and carry out a rapid trauma survey (see General Rules of First Aid).

 5. Protect the patient from environmental extremes.
-If the loss of consciousness may have been caused by external factors (eg, hyperthermia, hypothermia, or gas poisoning [most frequently carbon monoxide]), and it is safe for you to do so, remove the patient from the environment (transferring a nontrauma patient: Figure 1).
+If the loss of consciousness may have been caused by external factors (eg, hyperthermia, hypothermia, or gas poisoning [most frequently carbon monoxide]), and it is safe for you to do so, remove the patient from the environment (transferring a nontrauma patient: Figure.
+Safe transfer of an unconscious…).
 If the patient is already in hospital, ensure he or she is moved to an area capable of providing appropriate support.

 8. If the patient recovers rapidly, investigate for causes of the transient loss of consciousness.